-1.9 IsDB normally requires Beneficiaries to obtain Goods, Works and/or related services through International Competitive Bidding (ICB), in accordance with its eligibility rules (Paragraph 1.11).
-However, depending on the project's requirements, other methods of procurement may be allowed as long as VfM, Fit-for-Purpose and the core procurement principles (defined in Paragraph 1.5) are respected.
+1.6.1 IsDB normally requires Beneficiaries to obtain Goods, Works and/or Related Services through International Competitive Bidding (ICB), in accordance with its eligibility rules (Part 1 Chapter 1 Paragraph 1.8.1).
+However, depending on the project's requirements, other methods of procurement may be allowed as long as VfM, Fit-for-Purpose and the core procurement principles (defined in Part 1 Chapter 1 Paragraph 1.2) are respected.

-Applicability of the Guidelines
+1.7 Applicability of the Guidelines

-1.10 The procedures described in these Guidelines apply to all contracts for Goods, Works and/or related services financed in whole or in part by IsDB through Project Financing, unless a waiver has been obtained.
-If an individual procurement contract is partially financed by IsDB, the Beneficiary may use other procurement procedures, which shall be satisfactory to IsDB and ensure that IsDB's core procurement principles (defined in Paragraph 1.5), VfM and Fit-for-Purpose are fulfilled so that the Goods, Works and/or related services procured:
+1.7.1 The procedures described in these Guidelines apply to all contracts for Goods, Works and/ or Related Services financed in whole or in part by IsDB through Project Financing, unless a waiver has been obtained.
+If an individual procurement contract is partially financed by IsDB, the Beneficiary may use other procurement procedures, which shall be satisfactory to IsDB and ensure that IsDB's core procurement principles (defined in Part 1 Chapter 1 Paragraph 1.2), VfM and Fit-for-Purpose are fulfilled so that the Goods, Works and/or a) Are of satisfactory quality and in accordance with the requirements of the entire project;